trimcore/scada/doc/cfg.md

 # ∆ SCADA SYSTEM - Configuration (.cfg) file syntax

-The purpose of .cfg files is to pre-create [Directory](directory.md) levels and named Cells, that are, upon initialization of the software and loaded modules, used to actually initialize the system and solutions it is modeling.
+The purpose of .cfg files is to pre-create [Directory](directory.md) levels and named Cells, that are, upon initialization, used to actually initialize the system and the solutions it is modeling.
 After the configuration is loaded, the system is [bootstrapped](boot.md).

 First configuration file loaded is **SCADA.cfg** which may reference other files.

 ## General

 The order of appearance of particular entries is mostly irrelevant, except for direct dependencies and expressions.
-If multiple definitions of a named Cell are present, the last Cell retains the name; the former ones can be accessed by Cell ID.
+If multiple definitions of a named Cell are present, the last Cell retains that name; the former ones can only be accessed by Cell ID.
 If Directory path is stated repeatedly, the defined content is merged together.

 Each directive or definition must appear on a separate line.